oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 Configure nested object
 -----------------------

-Sometime it is required to group several fields and expose them as an nested object in Data API.
+Sometimes it is required to group several fields and expose them as an nested object in Data API.
 For example lets suppose that an entity has two fields `intervalNumber` and `intervalUnit` but you need to expose them in API as `number` and `unit` properties of `interval` field.
 This can be achieved by the following configuration:

 ```yaml
 api: